Demigoddrre/grocery_test/README.md

    - `ProductID`: Reference to the `ProductID` in the `Products` table.
    - `Quantity`: Quantity of the product in the order.
    - `Price`: Price of the product at the time of the order.

+5. **Suppliers Table**:
+   - `SupplierID`: Unique identifier for each supplier.
+   - `SupplierName`: Name of the supplier.
+   - `ContactInfo`: Contact information for the supplier.

 ---